 St. Francis Patient Is First in Northeast to Receive Experimental Device for Controlling Chronic Heart Failure

-Subjects enrolled in the study have to come back every couple of weeks for monitoring and to have the frequency levels of their device adjusted depending on their needs.
-Nearly 500 subjects are expected to take part in the study, which is expected to take five years.
+Subjects enrolled in the study have to come back every couple of weeks for monitoring and to have the frequency levels of their device adjusted, depending on their needs.
+Nearly 500 subjects are expected to take part in the study, which is expected to take 5 years.
 But it could end earlier if the results prove as positive as hoped for.
 In that case, the FDA will discontinue the study and green light the device for widespread clinical use.

 There are approximately five million adults in the U.S. living with heart failure.
-Dr. Vittorio speculates that if the device is successful, nearly one million people could potentially benefit.
+Vittorio speculates that if the device is successful, nearly one million people could potentially benefit.